Lucien Darjeun Meadows

 And I, stepping from this skin of old bandages, I look at those furious poems too and cannot remember who wrote them.
 I burn them all one fall evening, with all my journals from high school.
 Pages of numbers, current weights, brushstroke paintings of flowers in red paint, “red paint” I repeat again and again to the nurses who ask, until I almost believe it myself.
 All my journals and photos from community college.
 Everything from before the wards, neither cruel nor indifferent, but because I cannot remember the room I have never been in.
 I will not remember the room I could never breathe in.
 There was a boy who looked at me, once, a boy who looked like me, once, and the boy who is me escaped so thoroughly I cannot remember his twin.
 And the bottles of empty glitters.
 Maybe one of us had to disappear, to fall from the black car of Lethe, so that one of us could continue.

 Within five years, I become the first in my family to graduate with a college degree.
 I apply to graduate school.
 In my MFA applications, I let her go.
 I let her go diminished and flat, as after radical surgery.
 I become like that boy with his correct vowels and poet-clothes and cite as my primary influences those white men with cool detachment and wide reader-acceptance—T.S.
-Eliot, Wallace Stevens, Richard Hugo—even as I describe what it is to be a Native and queer first-generation college graduate from West Virginia, where college, let alone graduate school, was no more feasible or desirable growing up than joining the circus.
+Eliot, Wallace Stevens, Richard Hugo—even as I describe what it is to be a queer first-generation college graduate from West Virginia, where college, let alone graduate school, was no more feasible or desirable growing up than joining the circus.
 Let me through to a heaven starless and fatherless.
 I am accepted at over eighty percent of the schools to which I apply, including one that took four poets out of nearly twelve hundred applicants.
 Ariel returns to the bookshelf.
 The “I” drops out of my poetry.
 There is nothing between us.

 Another three years.
 Another three years I cannot remember, from when the professor who courted me into acceptance throws my workshop poem on the floor on the first day of fall term.
 To my second year, when that same professor reads aloud a student’s description of self-harm, pulls out her pocketknife, and holds her bare arm in front of us saying, “Is this how you do it?
 Is this going to make me feel good?
 Is this how you do it?” until the writer and I run from the classroom, and I fall to the brown-tile floor outside the classroom because I cannot see, and a bowl of red blooms out of sheer love for me, falling into my first panic attack in five years and it shimmers, it does not stop, and I think it wants me.
 Why do I remember this.
 Years lost but never this moment.
 Or those, as that workshop and the next continued, even worse.
 The nerves bursting like trees.
 To graduation with a manuscript so entrenched in personal tragedy that I still cannot read it.